SolomonMacharia/QustionerRestfulApp/README.md

 # QustionerRestfulApp
-A simple restful app in flask, and raw postgresql
+A simple restful app in flask, and postgresql